ejohnson643/WhatDoYourDataSay/CourseFiles/Module_2/Assignment_2.md

 ### 2.2: Estimating Regression Coefficients

-Select $N = 20$ of each of your generated data sets.
 We're now going to generate confidence regions for $\beta_1$, the regression coefficient, in three ways: (i) a confidence interval from theory, (ii) a credible interval from a posterior distribution, and (iii) a confidence interval from bootstrapping.

 1. <mark style="background-color: #e26563">PCS-1,3</mark> We won't discuss the theory here, but just as we learned that exponential rate parameters are $\chi^2$-distributed, it can [be shown](https://stats.stackexchange.com/questions/117406/proof-that-the-coefficients-in-an-ols-model-follow-a-t-distribution-with-n-k-d) that regression coefficients are $t$-distributed, so that the formula for their confidence interval is given by
     ```{math}